fossasia/open-event-droidgen/README.md

 ## Code Style
 For contributions please read the [CODESTYLE](docs/codestyle.md) carefully.
 Pull requests that do not match the style will be rejected.

+## Commit Style
+For writing commit messages please read the [COMMITSTYLE](docs/commitstyle.md) carefully.
+Kindly adhere to the guidelines.
+Pull requests not matching the style will be rejected.

 ## License
 This project is licensed under the GNU General Public License v3.
 A copy of [LICENSE](LICENSE.md) is to be present along with the source code.
 To obtain the software under a different license, please contact FOSSASIA.